AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/document-reviews-and-approvals/review-and-approval-overview.md

 ---
 product-area: documents
 navigation-topic: approvals
-title: Asset review and approval overview
+title: Get started with Asset review and approval
-description: Learn more about the formal review and approval process in Workfront.
+description: Learn more about the formal review and approval process in using Workfront and Frame.io.
 author: Courtney
 feature: Work Management, Digital Content and Documents
 hide: yes